Montel/ruqola-rust/README.md

 Lib which uses websocket for connecting to RC

 ## librocketchatrestapi
-Lib which implement REST API.
+Lib which implements REST API.

 ## libruqolacore
-// TODO
+Lib which implements parsing json from RC server etc.

 ## ruqola-rust-cxx-qt
 Future UI writes in cxx-qt